Quantum and classical bounds for two-state overlaps: Overlap bounds for quantum states

-The bounds (\ref{eq:ub})-(\ref{eq:lb}) obtained for the $P_3$ graph can be leveraged to obtain bounds for a general connected graph $G$ with any number $N>2$ of vertices (systems) and edges (known two-state overlaps).
+The bounds (\ref{eq:ub})-(\ref{eq:lb}) obtained for the $P_3$ graph can be leveraged to obtain bounds for quantum states and overlaps described by a general connected graph $G$ with any number $N>2$ of vertices (systems) and edges (known two-state overlaps).
 We can do this by decomposing $G$ into $P_3$ subgraphs and repeatedly applying the 3-state bounds, as follows.

 Consider one $P_3$ subgraph of $G$, labelling its vertices as $A$, $B$ and $C$ as before.
 By applying our previous reasoning, we obtain an interval of possible (and attainable) values for $r_{BC}$.
 We then cycle $A$ over all vertices that are adjacent to both $B$ and $C$ in $G$, and take the intersection of the inferred possible ranges for $r_{BC}$.
 A new bona fide edge is then added between vertices $B$ and $C$, with weight given by the corresponding intersection of ranges for $r_{BC}$, creating a new graph $G'$.